jakewalsh90/Terraform-Azure/GitHub-Actions-Deployment/readme.md

 ## 3. Configure your backend within Terraform

 Within your Terraform, you will need to configure a backend.
 This is so that Terraform knows where you would like the State file to be stored.
-This will be our Azure Resources we created earlier using the CLI Script (Storage Account and Container).
+This will be the Azure Resources we created earlier using the Azure CLI Script (Storage Account and Container).
 The script outputted the values required below - be sure to use your Resource Group, Storage Account, and Container name correctly, based on the output of the Azure CLI script:

     #backend
     terraform {